 Once the training needs have been established, all the information that has been obtained should be collated which will allow for the following:

-a) An overall learning needs report for a specific department, or the organisation as a whole.
-This can be used as a framework for the learning and development strategy, or be incorporated into the business planning process.
+a) An overall training needs report for a specific department, or the organisation as a whole.
+This can be used as a framework for the training and development strategy, or be incorporated into the business planning process.

-b) Identification of which learning needs are the most critical or time-sensitive, by talking with senior managers and concentrating on learning outcomes.
+b) Identification of which training needs are the most critical or time-sensitive, by talking with senior managers and concentrating on learning outcomes.

 c) Development of learning and development plans with input from line managers, once priorities and budgets are in place.
 These should prioritise content or methods that will meet the needs identified in point b).

-d) Creation of personal development plans for individual learning, using available resources.
+d) Creation of personal development plans for individual training, using available resources.